speters/vogod/README.md

 `vogod` is a daemon which provides a high-level interface (currently a REST API) to a Viessmann® heating device via Optolink.

+If the daemon is started on a system where `avahi-publish` is available, it will announce itself via mdns/Zeroconf/Bonjour.

-_This is unreleased, alpha quality software, not ready for deployment.
+_This is beta quality software, not ready for deployment.
 Do not use, do not ingest, do not stare into beam._

 ## Usage
 ```
 ./vogod: V'mann optolink go daemon
-    Build Date: 2020-10-30T15:38:36Z
+    Build Date: 2024-02-08T18:51:11Z
-    Build Version: v0.4.1
+    Build Version: v0.4.1-4

   -c string
         connection string, use socket://[host]:[port] for TCP or [serialDevice] for direct serial connection